Fast Fourier transform: Accuracy

 In fixed-point arithmetic, the finite-precision errors accumulated by FFT algorithms are worse, with rms errors growing as $O(\sqrt{n})$ for the Cooley–Tukey algorithm (Welch, 1969).
 Achieving this accuracy requires careful attention to scaling to minimize loss of precision, and fixed-point FFT algorithms involve rescaling at each intermediate stage of decompositions like Cooley–Tukey.

 To verify the correctness of an FFT implementation, rigorous guarantees can be obtained in $O(n \log n)$ time by a simple procedure checking the linearity, impulse-response, and time-shift properties of the transform on random inputs (Ergün, 1995).

+The values for intermediate frequencies may be obtained by various averaging methods.